Boeing completes Dreamliner family with first 787-10 delivery

 NORTH CHARLESTON S.C.
 (Reuters) - Boeing Co <BA.N> delivered its first 787-10 Dreamliner to Singapore Airlines <SIAL.SI> on Sunday, rounding out a family of lightweight jets on which the U.S. planemaker is betting its future.

-Singapore Airlines, which expanded its order for 787-10s to 49 jets last year, plans to introduce the jet on services to Osaka, Japan, starting in May.
+Singapore Airlines, which expanded its order for 787-10s to 49 jets last year, plans to introduce the jet on services to Osaka, Japan, followed by Perth, Australia, starting in May.

 The 787-10 is built exclusively at the North Charleston plant due to its large size, which prevents the transfer of sections to Boeing's factory outside Seattle.
 Unlike the Washington state assembly lines, the plant, which has about 7,000 workers, is not unionized.